 One option is balsamic vinegar.
 It adds a tangy sweetness and a depth of flavor that compliments the pears really nicely.
 Or, you can use apple cider.
 It brings a bit more of a naturally sweet taste along with a hint of tartness.

-- Pork tenderloins – This recipe calls for 2 tenderloins.
+- Pork tenderloins – This recipe calls for 2 tenderloins, they come in a pack of 2 most of the time.
 You can half the recipe if needed.

 - Pears – You can use Bosc, Anjou or Bartlett pears.
 Those are the only ones that are available in my area of the country.
 Other varieties might also work, but I’m not familiar with them.
 Your pears should be fresh and a little firm.
 Otherwise, they’ll end up mushy.
-You’ll need to cut them into quarters and remove the cores.
 You can also use apples.

-- Apple brandy – Any brand will do, if you have pear brandy, that would be even better, but it’s a little pricey to add to this dish.
-You can get a bottle of apple brandy for less than $20 and it will last a long time.
-The brandy brightens the fruit flavor.
+- Apple brandy – Any brand will do, it brightens the fruit flavor.
 You can also use apple cider or leave it out all together.

 Step 1: Prepare your pork.